rks101/eglinux/README.md

 ----

 ## Process Memory Layout
-This one is my favorite topic in OS lab.
-It helps to visualize virtual memory, process layout, proc interface, and shared libs/objects.
+This one is my favorite topic in the OS lab.
+Because a) it helps to visualize virtual memory, process layout, proc interface, and shared libs/objects, b) it gets interesting every time you learn something new.

 Can I see the memory layout and the stack of a process?
 See [presentation]() for more details.
 To see all files related to a process with PID = $$